pingcap/docs-dm/en/skip-or-replace-abnormal-sql-statements.md

     sharding:true
     ```

-7. Use `query-status` to guarantee that the `stage` of the task has been sustained as `Running`, and there is no more DDL statement that is blocking the replication (`blockingDDLs`) and no more sharding group to be resolved (`unresolvedGroups`).
+7. Use `query-status` to guarantee that the `stage` of the task has been sustained as `Running`, and there is no more DDL statement that is blocking the migration (`blockingDDLs`) and no more sharding group to be resolved (`unresolvedGroups`).

 8. Use `query-error` to guarantee that no DDL execution error exists.